 Thats it, I’m packing my bags!
 This can only mean one of two things and I am pleased to tell you this means a road trip!
-First one of the year.
+First one of the year and we’re headed for the Isle of Mull.
 The Dude and I haven’t done Christmas presents for a few years now, we prefer to spend time together and have adventures.
-Last year we visited Bratislava and this time two years ago we had just returned from Reykjavik.Bloody hell it was cold!
-But some how this didn’t matter because it was so damned beautiful.

 What do these little January jollies have in common?
-My favourite essential must pack and take with me items:
+My favourite essential kit and must pack and take with me items:

 My Salomon walking boots.
 Nearly ten years old and have never given me so much as a red mark on my feet let alone a blister!
 Even when in the mountains in Nepal.
 With the Ortholite cushioning making every step comfortable combined with great grip they are ideal for someone who is like Bambi on ice only not so dainty!
 Even just walking down the drive.

 My Paramo Cascada jacket.
 I love it because it is longer and covers my bum, making sure that whenever I am climbing over something or lay down on the floor trying to photograph something I am not getting a freezing cold back!
 Plenty of pockets for camera batteries, lens caps and a hat.
 The multi-adjustable cuffs are perfect for keeping out the cold but also allow me roll the sleeves up too.
 I couldn’t be happier with this piece of kit and even though it is a few years old now, because we keep it well proofed with Nikwax I stay nice and dry even on the soggiest of days.